AndrejStreicher/TradeHub/README.md

 <h1 align="center" id="title">TradeHub</h1>

-<p id="description">TradeHub is a selfhosted Java Spring API meant for "scraping" financial data from multiple sites such as Yahoo Finance and OpenInsider.</p>
+<p id="description">TradeHub is a selfhosted Java Spring API meant for "scraping" financial data from multiple sites such as Yahoo Finance and OpenInsider.
+Contains custom alerts for OpenInsider events.</p>